alexander-shch/blog-multi-projects/README.md

 Need to understand better how sessions are being handled and controllers in global

 ## Node (NestJS) - WIP
-- Swagger - Installed
+Swagger - Installed
 - Need to add schemas (Currently set only on login)
-- - DB handled with typeorm and pg - Posts and users creation and fetching works with relations
+    - DB handled with typeorm and pg - Posts and users creation and fetching works with relations
-- - Still need to add more logic for update and delete
+    - Still need to add more logic for update and delete

-- Auth - Works
+Auth - Works
-- - Not sure if to init user entity and pass it as a class into the request or leave as is?
-Will benefit for dataSource and db create docs but that's it
+- Not sure if to init user entity and pass it as a class into the request or leave as is?
+Will benefit for dataSource and db craete docs but that's it
-- - All end points are behind auth
+- All end points are behind auth
-- - Special IsPublic decorator was created as only a small sum are open API calls for example login / register
+- Special IsPublic decorator was created as only a small sum are open API calls for example login / register

 ## GoLang - To be done